jurialmunkey/script.wikipedia/README.md

 Searches wikipedia for the search term and provides a select dialog for user to select from results.

 Optionally can add a `tmdb_type=TYPE` param to tailor the search for more relevant results
+Optionally can add a `xml_file=FILENAME` param to use alternate skin template
 Optionally can add a `language=CODE` param to set language with two letter ISO 639-1 code

 Supported language codes: `it` `de` `fr` `es` `en`